 The 2016 Natural Products Expo (#ExpoWest) proved, once again, why it’s among the biggest and most important trade shows of the year.
 More than being a great gathering of brands and businesses, Expo West provides a critical look at the current and emerging trends that are driving the natural products industry.

-This year’s opening “State of Natural” keynote set the tone for an incredible four days, offering attendees insight into the global shift happening in nutrition, which is actively moving towards becoming a more transparent, ethics-based industry.
+This year’s opening “State of Natural” keynote set the tone for an incredible four days, offering attendees insight into the global shift happening in nutrition, which is actively moving toward becoming a more transparent, ethics-based industry.

 The NetRush team spent weeks preparing their presentations, debating ideal footwear for the occasion (comfort comes first), and getting ready for all the meetings that would take place throughout the weekend.
 For us, the show is always a golden opportunity to visit our partners, shake hands in person (or more commonly hug), discuss long-view strategy, and share a few laughs.
 It’s also a chance to educate ourselves by listening to the industry’s leading voices and observe what is happening on a macro level.